crypto-date/documentation/crypto-date-tokens-cdt.md

 ## Liquidity Provider Rewards

 If a person adds liquidity to the ETH/CDT liquidity pool (either on Uniswap v2 or Pancakeswap), he/she can earn rewards by staking those LP tokens.
 Adding liquidity incurs the standard risks of impermanent loss that all pools incur.
-Since the smart contract itself uses the pool, there are guaranteed fees generated from the pool.

 ## Staking Rewards